mannuelf/noroff/javascript/values-types-operators/00_values.md

 undefined values
 ```

+JavaScript variables are untyped.

 ## Numbers

 Numbers are what you think they are, numerical values.
 You have whole numbers and fractional numbers.

+- floating point values
+- 64 bit floating point values
+- numeric literal when it appears in a js programme.

 ```JavaScript
 const myNum = 100
 ```

 JavaScript uses 64 bits to hold a single number.
 Always treat fractional numbers as approximations.
 This due to the limit of patterns JavaScript can make within the 64 bits.

 # Strings